 The Franke Institute for the Humanities will host a conference on Paul Claudel for the 150th anniversary of his birth on May 18 & 19, 2018.

-Thomas Pavel is the Gordon J. Laing Distinguished Service Professor in Romance Languages and Literatures, Comparative Literature, the Committee on Social Thought, and Fundamentals at the University of Chicago.
-Educated in his native country of Romania and in France, he has taught at University of Ottawa, the Université du Québec à Montréal, University of California, Santa Cruz, Princeton University, and now University of Chicago.
-He is author of several books on literature and linguistics, including The Spell of Language: Post-structuralism and speculation and The Lives of the Novel.
+Thomas Pavel is the Gordon J. Laing Distinguished Service Professor in Romance Languages and Literatures, Comparative Literature, the Committee on Social Thought, Fundamentals, and Creative Writing at the University of Chicago.
+Educated in his native country of Romania and in France, he has taught at University of Ottawa, the Université du Québec à Montréal, University of California (Santa Cruz), Princeton University, and now University of Chicago.
+He is author of several books on literature and linguistics, including The Spell of Language: Post-structuralism and Speculation and The Lives of the Novel.
 His teaching focuses on the history of the novel, 17th-century French literature, 20th-century French literature and intellectual life, as well as the interactions between literature and philosophy.
 Thomas Pavel has participated frequently in events of the Lumen Christi Institute and serves on its academic committee.